-When he was sixteen, he was invited by the Musikverein of Vienna to perform Bach’s violin concertos.
-Since then, Biondi has performed with ensembles including Cappella Real, Musica Antiqua Wien, Seminario Musicale, La Chapelle Royale, and Les Musiciens du Louvre (ever since its foundation), all specialized in the performance of Baroque music using original technique and instruments.
+Born in Palermo, FABIO BIONDI began his international career at an early age.
+Driven by a deep cultural curiosity, Fabio Biondi was introduced to pioneers of the new approach to baroque music, an opportunity that was to expand his musical vision and change the direction of his career.
+Since then, he has performed with ensembles including Cappella Real, Musica Antiqua Wien, Seminario Musicale, La Chapelle Royale, and Les Musiciens du Louvre (ever since its founding), all specializing in the performance of Baroque music using original technique and instruments.

-In 1990, Fabio Biondi founded Europa Galante, an ensemble that, in just a few years became the most internationally renowned and awarded Italian ensemble of Baroque music.
-Biondi and his ensemble have been invited to play at the most important world festivals and concert halls, from La Scala in Milan to the Accademia di Santa Cecilia in Rome, Suntory Hall in Tokyo, the Concertgebouw in Amsterdam, Royal Albert Hall in London, the Musikverein in Vienna, Lincoln Center in New York, and the Sydney Opera House.
+In 1990, Fabio Biondi founded Europa Galante, which in just a few years became the most internationally renowned and awarded Italian performers of baroque music.
+The ensemble has been invited to play at the most important festivals and concert halls around the world, including La Scala in Milan, the Accademia di Santa Cecilia in Rome, Suntory Hall in Tokyo, the Concertgebouw in Amsterdam, the Royal Albert Hall in London, the Musikverein in Vienna, Carnegie Hall and Lincoln Center in New York, and the Sydney Opera House.

 Fabio Biondi plays an Andrea Guarneri violin (Cremona, 1686 ).
 He also plays a 1766 Carlo Ferdinando Gagliano violin, owned by his teacher Maestro Salvatore Cicero and kindly lent to him by the Salvatore Cicero Foundation in Palermo.